isotoma/Yaybu.exe/README.rst

 Yaybu on Windows
 ================

-This process has been observed to work on 32-bit Windows XP.
+This process has been observed to work on 32-bit Windows XP and Windows 7.

 Let's set up a nice ``PATH``::